billwang115/Essayed-It/README.md

 DASHBOARD: An admin will have a delete request button next to every essay in order to remove them from being able to be edited from everyone.

-PROFILE: An admin profile page can ban a user and search by user.
+PROFILE: An admin profile page can search by user, then can ban them, award them credits, and deduct credits.

 Every other view will be the same as a user, as an admin can edit and request edits as any other user can.
 Admins have unlimited credits and have access to every essay, so their rating also isn't assigned the same as a user.